sadiqsaidu/vest/docs/umbra-notes.md

 ### Indexer endpoints — CONFIRMED (devnet differs from mainnet)

 > ⚠️ The prompt-1 scaffold put `https://indexer.api.umbraprivacy.com` in `.env.local.example`.
-> This is the wrong URL.
-The correct endpoints are:
+> This is wrong — the correct per-network endpoints are:

 | Network | Indexer endpoint |
 |---------|-----------------|
 | Mainnet | `https://utxo-indexer.api.umbraprivacy.com` |
 | **Devnet** | `https://utxo-indexer.api-devnet.umbraprivacy.com` |

+> ⚠️ The indexer is NOT required to create UTXOs — only to discover and claim them.
+> Omitting `indexerApiEndpoint` is valid for deposit-only flows.

 ### Relayer endpoints — CONFIRMED